Freetech-Solutions/omlnginx/README.md

 docker run --rm -itd --network=devenv_omnileads --name=omnidialer-worker-n omnidialer_worker

+Partially implemented endpoints:

+create-campaign
+pause-campaign
+resume-campaign
+start-campaign

+See the files at 'testing/restclient'

+The workflow would be for now:
+- Hit create campaign endpoint
+- Hit start campaign
+and
+- Hi pause campaign and resume campaign endpoints according to your needs.

 Troubleshooting:

 - If artefactual/gearmand:1.1.19.1-alpine does not run in Mac M1, but you can build the image from their repository manually and use it directly (https://github.com/artefactual-labs/docker-gearmand)
+- If you on another machine (but in the same network of OML development environment) you need to modify the settings ASTERISK_HOST, REDIS_OML_SERVER and POSTGRES_OML_SERVER to point to the IP of OML's host.